CluedIn-io/CluedIn.Documentation/docs/030-administration/030-assign-roles.md

     ![add-role-4.png](../../assets/images/administration/roles/add-role-4.png)

     The users will receive an email about the role changes.
-For the changes to take the effect, the users have to sign out and sign in again.
+For the changes to take effect, the users have to sign out and sign in again.